 Documents Constituting the e-Bid

-The e-Bids prepared by the Bidder shall comprise the following components: oTechnical bid
+The e-Bids prepared by the Bidder shall comprise the following components:

+Technical bid

 Financial bid / BOQ

 The Bidder shall furnish, all the documents listed in tender documents as part of Technical bid,documents establishing the qualification to perform the Contract.
 The documentary evidence in support of the information furnished should be submitted by the Bidder electronically in the PDF format.